 The choice is yours, which is most important to you, performance or data integrity?
 If you look after my bank account, then it should be data integrity, please.

-Ir is becoming very fashionable at the moment to define services in terms of tiers, and SHARE defined seven different disaster recovery ability tiers.
+SHARE once defined seven different disaster recovery ability tiers.
 GDPS adds an eighth tier as shown below.
 Higher tiers offer better data protection, but are more expensive than lower tiers.

 |TIER||Data loss||Recovery time||Comment|